xinitalie/xinitalie.github.io/README.md

 ### How To:
 #### 1. Add and Delete Photos
 All photos that start with "test_" can be renamed.
 Anything with a different name must not be renamed.
 Any pictures like profile_pic.jpg and head_photo.jpg cannot be changed. not even the ".jpg" part.
-1. open finder window and to to folder: /xinitalie.github.io/
+1. open finder window and go to folder: /xinitalie.github.io/
-2. add/ remove any photos from the folder: /assets/photos/
+2. add/remove any photos from the folder: /assets/photos/
 	* photos are sorted alphabetically (numbers before letters) then numerically
 		- ex.
 1apples, 2bananas, apples, banana, banana1, banana2, carrots
 3. DO NOT DELETE/RENAME THE SOCIAL MEDIA LOGOS